bitml-lang/bitml-doc/source/blockchain-school.rst

 Exercise 3 - working with Balzac transactions
 ++++++++++++++++++++++++++++++++++++++++++++++

-For this exercise, you have to write `Balzac <https://editor.balzac-lang.xyz/>`_ transactions, which is a modification of the first one.
+For this exercise, you have to write the `Balzac <https://editor.balzac-lang.xyz/>`_ transactions of the following contract, which is a modification of the first one.

 Write a transaction which locks the seized bitcoin.